donavon/donavon.github.io/_posts/2016-06-27-react-forms.md

 input `props`, they will render the same output.
 This makes them highly cachable in future versions of React.

 But there's one problem, stateless components don't support `ref`s.
 How then are we to harvest the form data?
-We do it the old fashioned way, we use the `event` object to find the form elements by name.
+We do it the old fashioned way, we use the `event` object that we receive in `onSubmit` to find the form elements by it's `name`.
 The same way you did it back in the early conestoga days of the web.

 {% gist d7abef94077fc0135da55a7d704d7e5e UncontrolledStatelessReactComponent.js %}